-Dairy companies have been directed to provide bulk tank milk samples for testing, and every dairy supplying milk for commercial processing has a sample from their bulk tank milk tested each month.
+Dairy companies must provide bulk tank milk samples for monthly testing, and every dairy supplying milk for commercial processing has a sample from their bulk tank milk tested each fortnight.

-Farms with a 'detect' result will be placed under a Notice of Direction (NOD) restricting cattle movements while sampling and testing of the herd is carried out to determine its disease status.
+Farms with a 'detect' result will be placed under a Notice of Direction (NOD) restricting cattle movements while on-farm blood sampling, and testing of the herd is carried out to determine its disease status.

-A 'detect' result does not mean that the farm is infected.
-More than 97% of farms with a 'detect' result are found to be clear of infection after on-farm surveillance is completed.
+More than 97% of farms with a 'detect' result are found to be clear of infection after on-farm investigation is completed.